ponylang/pony-patterns/CONTRIBUTING.md

 [Gitbook](https://www.gitbook.com/book/ponylang/pony-patterns/details).
 We
 welcome external contributors.
 In fact, we encourage them.

+Please note, that by submitting any content to the Pony Patterns book you are agreeing that it can be licensed under our [liscense](LICENSE.md).
+Furthermore, you are testifying that you own the copyright to the submitted content and indemnify Pony Patterns from any copyright claim that might result from your not being the authorized copyright holder.

 ## How to format your Pattern

 Pony Patterns is a series of cookbook style recipes.
 What does this mean?
 Each